Lighthouses of Saint Lucia

 tower with lantern and gallery, painted white with red trim; lantern

 painted red.
 Bob Taylor's photo is at right, Trabas has a good photo by

-Arno Siering, a 1996 photo and a 2003 closeup of the lantern are also available, as well as a 2007 photo by D. Flavien, and Google has a satellite
+Arno Siering, a 2007 photo by D. Flavien and a 1996 photo are available, and Google has a satellite

 view.
 Huelse has a postcard view of the original lighthouse shortly before the present one was built.
 In October 2005 Taylor found the lighthouse in poor